alexyuly/ViewScript-Runtime/README.md

     console: log "Context menu prevented!"
   }
   on keydown => {
-    when event.key: is "Escape" return
+    catch event.key: is "Escape"
-    when event.key: is "Enter" return {
+    catch event.key: is "Enter" {
       console: log "You pressed Enter!"
     }
-    when event.key: is "Shift" return {
+    catch event.key: is "Shift" {
       console: log "You pressed Shift!"
       console: log "Time to shift into gear."
     }